 - If a student wants to apply ENGR 497 toward their technical electives, a minimum of four credit hours must be earned.

-- A maximum of nine credits of ENGR 410, ENGR 497 and independent study courses may be used toward technical electives.
+- A maximum of eight credits of ENGR 410, ENGR 497 and independent study courses may be used toward technical electives.

 NOTE: Some of the listed courses may have prerequisites that do not count as technical electives.